MerelyLogical/final-report/README.md

 - [ ] Not actually an arbiter, more like an inverse multiplexer since there is no request or grant signals
 - [ ] Sub monitors designed to be identical to DUT.
 This way monitor module can just do the inverse multiplexer and comparisons other wrapping functions.
 - [ ] Latency of each module should be analysed, especially the consistency.
 If not consistent, how robust is the system?
+- [ ] Figure out what to do with new motivation

 generate VPM file and simulate that latches, comb loops